ammarnajjar/pautomate/docs/usage.rst

 All the allowed dotnet commands are supported e.g.::

- automate dotnet run      # run projects in config.json in parallel automate dotnet run -w   # run projects in watch mode automate dotnet test -w  # run test projects in watch mode automate dotnet clean py demo  # dotnet clean only projects that has either "py" or "demo" in its name automate dotnet build demo  # dotnet build only projects that has "demo" in its name
+ pautomate dotnet run      # run projects in config.json in parallel pautomate dotnet run -w   # run projects in watch mode pautomate dotnet test -w  # run test projects in watch mode pautomate dotnet clean py demo  # dotnet clean only projects that has either "py" or "demo" in its name pautomate dotnet build demo  # dotnet build only projects that has "demo" in its name

 More info can be found using the help command::

- automate dotnet --help
+ pautomate dotnet --help

 Entry Points
 ------------

 There is an extra entry point supported for each command, to make it faster to get the job done.
 So each command can also be executed in a short form::

- automate fetch    -> fetch
+ pautomate fetch    -> fetch
- automate branches -> branches
- automate dotnet   -> dnet
+ pautomate branches -> branches pautomate dotnet   -> dnet

 .. _documentation: target https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html